vanillaice999/rotiation1/README.md

 * [Environnment](#Environnment)
 * [Data used](#Data-used)

 # Introduction of .sh file
+## Aim and expected outcome
+Genomic analysis includes identifying genomic changes, determining chromosome number and morphology, selecting appropriate read lengths, comparing mutation differences, and identifying biological functions that may be impaired.
+Through these analyses, it is possible to gain insight into the genomic characteristics of the samples
 ## File Merging
 merging and assemblying the reads file
 <br/>income:fastqs